esctrionsit/snphub_tutorial/content/Basic_Usage/vartable.md

 # VarTable

-There are 2 panels: the Left one, ①, is the input panel, and the right one is the result display panel.
+There are 2 panels: the left one (①) is the input panel, and the right one is the result display panel.

 ![VarTable tag](./../img/VarTable-1.jpg)